Home » Course » Desserts

 One of the first recipes we used to teach new bakers in 4-H was lemon bars.
 The simple buttery shortbread crust with luscious lemon filling was an easy success and built confidence while giving the kids lots of practice in basic baking skills.

 The only difference between that recipe from years ago and this one is that I’m using fresh lemons.
-The addition of lemon zest and freshly squeezed juice takes the flavor to new levels of lemony perfection.
+Adding lemon zest and freshly squeezed juice takes the flavor to new levels of lemony perfection.

 Serve this easy lemon bars recipe anywhere, any time, for any occasion.
 They will disappear amongst rave reviews, and you’ll be a rock star!